usegalaxy-au/tools-au/training/TLDR.md

 https://planemo.readthedocs.io/en/latest/commands/serve.html?highlight=serve

 The first command to use is 'serve'.
-This command runs a containerised galaxy instance and serves it on localhost:9090. planemo serve is useful because it loads tool xml files and presents them as on a real server, so we can look at the wrapper UI we are currently working on.
+This command runs a containerised galaxy instance and serves it on localhost:9090. planemo serve is useful because it loads tool XML files and presents them as on a real server, so we can look at the wrapper UI we are currently working on.

-To use, navigate to a folder containing a tool xml file.
+To use, navigate to a folder containing a tool XML file.
 Execute the following:

 ```